robertgenetti/robertgenetti.github.io/_projects/publicpensions.md

 ---

 Looking at recent data on public pensions I was surprised at how common unfunded liabilities were and why managers of these funds were at a loss to correct the imbalance.
-I postulated that all stakeholders of these troubled funds shared the assumption that investment performance would outpace liabilities and the fund would in time be financial solvent.
-I questioned this reasoning and propose a more reasonable approach -- honesty is the best policy.
+I postulated that all stakeholders in these under funded public pensions share the assumption that investment performance will reduce liabilities and improve funding levels in time.
+I question the basis of this reasoning and propose a more objective approach to identify potential areas for financial improvement.

 ### Goal